Sea level rise and coastal adaptation

 Location

-The course will be held in The University Residential Center of Bertinoro
+The course will be held at the University Residential Center of Bertinoro (Ce.U.B.).

-Bertinoro is situated halfway between the cities of Forlì and Cesena, 6 km away from SS9 (Via Emilia).
+Bertinoro is halfway between the cities of Forlì and Cesena, 6 km from SS9 (Via Emilia).
 Forlì is the town of reference for transport by train and bus to and from Bertinoro.

-The accomodation will be at the University Residential Center of Bertinoro.
+The accommodation will be at the University Residential Center of Bertinoro (Ce.U.B.).
 Please remember that participation in presence is mandatory.

-The school is offering a limited financial assistance to cover the accomodation costs at the Center of Bertinoro over the entirety of the two weeks stay.
+The school is offering limited financial assistance to cover the accommodation costs at the Center of Bertinoro over the entirety of the two-week stay.
 If you are interested, please check the section below.

-For those who won’t get the financial assistance, all the costs will be comunicated during the selection process.
+For those who won’t get the financial assistance, all the costs will be communicated during the selection process.

-Lunches and dinners will be provided and offered by the school for all the students.
-Students are free to organize themselves at their own expense upon notice.
+The school will provide and offer lunches and dinners for all the participants.
+Participants are free to organize themselves at their own expense upon notice.
 The school will not cover any extra costs.

 Transport